Former NFL Player Tim Green Has A New Opponent — ALS

 Tim could articulate what many players couldn't.
 Why, I asked him, with his insights, would he play a sport that had the potential to do permanent damage?

-Tim says as a kid, he had two passions.
-Writing and football.
+Tim says as a kid, he had two passions: writing and football.
 From the earliest age, he says, he worked incredibly hard to succeed at both, and he did.

 "I was just impassioned," he says.
 "That's what I wanted, and that's what I got."